Gambhira Bridge collapse: Aftermath and investigation

 According to Rushikesh Patel, the Health Minister of Gujarat, the bridge was originally constructed in 1985 and underwent periodic maintenance.
 However, local residents had reportedly warned authorities about the deteriorating condition of the bridge for several years.
 The Vadodara district police registered a case of accidental death and announced a formal inquiry to determine the cause of the collapse.
 The Road and Building Department also launched a technical probe into the structural failure.

 Initial findings revealed there were shortcomings in maintenance and supervision of the bridge.
 As a result, Chief Minister Bhupendra Patel has suspended on 10 July four engineers from the Roads and Buildings Department.
 Patel has also called for a high-level probe into the structural failure of the bridge.

 More than 1800 bridges across Gujarat were inspected.
 20 bridges were completely closed and 113 were partially closed for heavy vehicles following the assessment as precaution.

+Reconstruction

+Construction of a replacement bridge began on 14 August 2025 at a cost of ₹212 crore.
+Following the collapse, the old bridge had been partly reopened to two-wheelers and pedestrians, with four-wheelers and heavy vehicles barred.
+The new 854.5-metre, two-lane bridge, which has 23 spans on 21 piers, was inaugurated by Chief Minister Bhupendra Patel on 20 September 2026, restoring the direct road link between Vadodara and Anand districts.

 Victims

 Among the deceased were three members of the Parmar family, Hasmukh Parmar of Majatan, Vakhatsinh Jadav of Kahanva, and Pravin Jadav of Undel village.
 Injured victims included Sonal Padhiyar, the sole survivor from the van she traveled in, along with several others whose identities were later confirmed.
 Children were among the victims.
 A man from Borsad died in Sayaji hospital on 11 July.
 Another man who succumbed to his injuries in a hospital on August 5.
 Dilip Padhiyar (34), also a resident of Borsad taluka of Anand district, died during treatment at the government-run SSG Hospital.